Post-Traumatic Stress Disorder (PTSD)

 Diagnosis

-PTSD is diagnosed when symptoms persist for more than a month after the traumatic event and cause significant distress or impair your ability to function in daily life.
+Post-Traumatic Stress Disorder (PTSD) is diagnosed when symptoms persist for more than a month after the traumatic event and cause significant distress or impair your ability to function in daily life.
 A mental health provider will ask about your symptoms, trauma history, and how it’s affecting your relationships, work, and overall well-being.

 If you’re also experiencing other concerns like depression, anxiety, substance use, or dissociation, these will be considered as part of a comprehensive evaluation.
 Diagnosing PTSD isn’t about labeling you—it’s about identifying what you’re dealing with so you can get the help that works.